evanatyourservice/distributed_kron/README.md

 during the first 4k steps, so training will be slightly slower at the start but will speed up by around 4k steps.

 **Learning Rate**: Kron usually likes a learning rate around 3x smaller than adam's.

-Kron does not share adam's implicit warmup, so a longer warmup schedule may be beneficial if divergence is seen early in training.
+**Weight Decay**: Kron may like a weight decay slightly larger than adam's (1-3x larger).

-For basic usage, use `distributed_kron.kron` like any other optax optimizer:
+For basic usage, use `distributed_kron` like any other optax optimizer:

 ```python
 from distributed_kron import kron